Table of Contents

 And here’s the kicker: they already have easier, cheaper, and more accurate ways to know what you’re interested in.
 They don’t need your audio.
 They have something better.

-What Your Phone Actually Does (And It’s Creepier)
+What Your Phone Actually Tracks (And How It Uses Your Data)

 So what actually triggered those tent ads I mentioned earlier?
 Was it my conversation about camping with the kids?
 Or was it more likely that a few nights earlier I’d been searching for camp stoves on Amazon?
 My phone didn’t need to hear me talk about camping.
 It already knew I was interested.